TENDING LIVES: NURSES ON THE MEDICAL FRONT

 Excerpt from Tending Lives:

-I busied myself with gathering the equipment needed for the treatment.
-I set about cleaning off the dinette table with alcohol and disposable towels from my med kit.
 I spread out a couple of sterile towels, on which I laid the nebulizer and the suction catheter.
-Twice I had to stop and, using the casing from a used syringe, push out roaches that were attempting to crawl inside my shoes.
+Twice I had to stop and using the casing from a used syringe, push out roaches that were attempting to crawl inside my shoes.

+I gave the baby a few puffs of extra oxygen before I went down a second time.
+When it came to infants' lungs, I was a fastidious housekeeper.
 I was rewarded with a large amount of mucus and a few more specks of old blood.
-As I was just about to pull the catheter all the way out, a clot that appeared larger than the rest, shot by.
+As I was just about to pull the catheter all the way out, a clot larger than the rest shot by.

 Suddenly I was furious.
-I wanted to lash out at someone; at the day nurse for having left four hours early, and for not having done a thorough deep suctioning, at the adults for allowing such filth, at the parents for having and then not loving this child.
-Didn't they know, as human beings, that children could not thrive without nurturing?
-Couldn't someone see that this infant was dying from lack of love?
+I wanted to lash out at someone; at the day nurse for having left four hours early without having done a thorough deep suctioning, and at the parents for having and then not loving or caring for this child.
+Didn't they know that children cannot thrive without nurturing?
+Can't they see that this infant was dying from lack of love?

 I closed my eyes and took a long, slow breath.
 When the anger passed into sadness and the sadness passed once again into resignation, I disconnected the catheter and cleared the tubing with sterile water.

-With the aid of my reading glasses and penlight, I made myself study the baby roach carefully.
+With the aid of my reading glasses, I made myself study the baby roach carefully.
 It was complete - all legs and antennaie accounted for.
 As much as I wanted to, I could not convince myself it was anything else...